 “The true way to live is to enjoy every moment as it passes, and surely it is in the everyday things around us that the beauty of life lies.”

 If you’re like me, watching the Ingalls Family in “Little House on the Prairie” inspires you to learn new skills.
-Even though most of us will never become homesteaders like Laura and her Pa and Ma, we can adopt some of the hands-on arts that they made part of their everyday lives.
+Even though most of us will never become homesteaders like Laura and her Pa and her Ma, we can adopt some of the hands-on arts that they made part of their everyday lives.
 Recapturing some of their pioneering spirit gives us a deeper appreciation for the simple things of life.

 Cook From Scratch